cypress-io/cypress-documentation/content/api/commands/session.md

 })
 ```

-But the moment you want to test something on another page, your test will be
+However, any time you want to test something on a different page, you will need
+to call `cy.visit()` at the beginning of that test, which will then be
 effectively calling `cy.visit()` twice in a row, which will result in slightly
 slower tests.